Jessup Moot is a summer session elective. It is the Australian round of the Philip C. Jessup International Law Moot Court Competition.

-- Demonstrate communication skills in order to moot as if an advocate at the International Court of Justice (ICJ), demonstrating adaptability in practise and competition moots by taken a range of positions within the advocacy team and either side of the legal dispute.
+- Moot in the role of advocate at the International Court of Justice (ICJ), demonstrating adaptability in practise and competition moots by taking a range of positions within the advocacy team and either side of the legal dispute.

-- Outline, summarise and/or synthesise a clear and coherent exposition of knowledge and ideas to that specific audience of judges of the ICJ.
+- Synthesise and communicate a clear and coherent exposition of knowledge and ideas to the judges of the ICJ.

-- Define, plan and conduct legal research on international law in order to produce applicant and respondent memorials for the Jessup Moot competition, by working independently.
+- Define, plan and conduct legal research on international law in order to produce applicant and respondent memorials for the Jessup Moot competition.

-- Participation in the oral rounds of the Australian Jessup Moot competition (50) [LO null]
+- Participation in the oral rounds of the Australian Jessup Moot competition (50) [LO 2,3,6]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.